 Google Maps has long offered similar functionality for particular train lines or locations.
 But the new tool makes it easier to spot whether a particular neighborhood or area will be particularly busy.
 The new tool is now available on Android and iOS.

-Anyway, among the new features promised by Google Maps there is also a new directory tab: it will show much more detailed information on places such as airports or shopping centers, also providing accurate information on their services and the shops they host.
+Anyway, among the new features promised by Google Maps there is also a new directory tab: it will show much more detailed information on places such as airports or shopping centers, also giving timely information on their services and on the shops they host as well as instructions to go "from to".
+For example: during a journey in Milan maps, if a touch point appears on the route (such as Zara Italy, for example), it will also be possible to see the offers and promotions of the store.
+All without taking your hands off the wheel, or at least I hope.

 Reviews will also be improved with more details on the average cost of the places to visit.
 It is not enough?
 The Mountain View House it is also sharpening its weapons in terms of delivery: ordering a pizza at home or other groceries will be easier and easier.
 Yes, I know what you are thinking: in the 2.0 world there will be a race to stay further away from the crowd.